-Mrs. Osime has attended several executive courses in various institutions including Harvard Business School, MIT, INSEAD and IMD, and holds a master's degree in law from the London School of Economics (LSE) with specialisation in Corporate and Commercial Law, having graduated from the University of Benin with a Bachelor of Laws in 1986.
+She holds a Master's degree in Law from University of London (1989) with specialisation in Corporate and Commercial Law and Bachelor of Law degree from the University of Benin (1986).
 She joined the Board in November 2019 and currently chairs the Board Human Resources and Sustainability Committee.
 She is also the Vice-Chairman of the Board Digital and Information Technology Committee.